Waveframe-Labs/Aurora-Workflow-Orchestration/README.md

 - Documentation: [CC BY 4.0](LICENSE-CC-BY-4.0.md)

 ---

-*This repository represents the signed, verifiable state of AWO v1.1.1.
-The concept DOI above always resolves to the latest version.*
+**This repository represents the signed, verifiable state of **Aurora Workflow Orchestration (AWO) v1.1.1**
+*The concept DOI above will always resolve to the latest verifiable version.*